 The UK is quickly catching up with the Scandinavian model where approximately 80% of properties use underfloor heating as the sole source of heat – a great benefit not only for energy efficiency, sustainability and economy, but also for the interior design freedom without the restriction of radiators!

-There are two main types of UFH systems: warm water (also known as hydronic) and electric, and we offer over 60 UFH floor construction options to suit every possible need.
+There are two main types of UFH systems: warm water and electric, and we offer over 60 UFH system options to suit every possible need.
 Warm water systems are similar to the traditional central heating system where the water is heating at a central point and pumped around the property via a series of pipes.

 Electric underfloor heating systems are either loose cables or cables embedded into mesh mats, which are laid onto an existing substrate usually covered with a thin screed (sometimes this is the tile adhesive if using them as the final floor finish) and connected up to a thermostat.

 Benefits of Each System